Hand of Hope Outreach

 Learn more about how to support us and why:

-In my experience, as I have sought donations from people of physical items I have found that most people have a lot of things in their possession that could help the poor, but they just do not think about it, are busy, or do not recognize how valuable what they take for granted could be to someone else.
+In my experience, as I have sought donations of physical items from people, I have found that most people have a lot of things in their possession that could help the poor, but they just do not think about it, are busy, or do not recognize how valuable what they take for granted could be to someone else.
 However, most are willing to donate what they have when asked.

-As a Christian, I am concerned about the extent to which materialism has so consumed the church that Christians have adopted an attitude of covetousness, individuality, and worldliness that was not known in the early church.
-The book of Acts in the Bibble tells us this of the early Christians, "Now all who believed were together, and had all things in common, and sold their possessions and goods, and divided them among all, as anyone had need."
-Acts 2:45, and, "Now the multitude of those who believed were of one heart and one soul; neither did anyone say that any of the things he possessed was his own, but they had all things in common."
-Acts 4:32
+The book of Acts in the Bible tells us this of the early Christians: "Now all who believed were together, and had all things in common, and sold their possessions and goods and divided them among all, as anyone had need (Acts 2:45)," and "Now the multitude of those who believed were of one heart and one soul; neither did anyone say that any of the things he possessed was his own, but they had all things in common (Acts 4:32)."

-Apostle Paul also set an example with his life saying, "I have shown you in every way, by laboring like this, that you must support the weak.
-And remember the words of the Lord Jesus, that He said, ‘It is more blessed to give than to receive.’ ” Acts 20:35
+Apostle Paul also set an example with his life, saying, "I have shown you in every way, by laboring like this, that you must support the weak.
+And remember the words of the Lord Jesus, that He said, ‘It is more blessed to give than to receive.’”
+Acts 20:35

 "Then they also will answer Him, saying, 'Lord, when did we see You hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to You?'
 Then He will answer them, saying, 'Assuredly, I say to you, inasmuch as you did not do it to one of the least of these, you did not do it to Me."
 Matthew 25:44-46